 This loss of physical independence he has borne inspiringly well for a big strong man’s man.
 But there will be a time when enough is enough.
 That line in the sand is different for everyone.

 Our pathway through applying for VAD has been difficult.
 At times seeming almost impossible.
 The lack of access for people outside metropolitan Melbourne is palpable for those with degenerative neurological conditions.
 The three-step medical opinion and strict time lines, all of which must be done in face to face appointments, in someone who with every passing day loses strength, the ability to sit in a chair, to talk on the phone, let alone travel, is heart achingly painful.

 These hurdles potentially making it ‘too late’ to find someone to assist, too late to travel, and maybe at the end, too late to administer independently.

-I am so encouraged by the existence of this legislation; it is life saving – but there is more we can do, we can do this better.
+I am so encouraged by the existence of this legislation – but there is more we can do, we can do this better.
 It shouldn’t be so hard that one is tempted to give up.
 The fear in Dad’s eyes as he described a carrot dangling in front of him that he was worried he couldn’t reach, leaving him to die the death he never wanted inspires me to try and make this easier for others who choose to walk this path after us.

 “It’s allowing me to be a better man to the end.”